KDE/kgeotag/README.md

 **Warning**: This is pre-0.1 beta code.
 It works ("on my machine" ;-), but until version 0.1 is tagged, use carefully.
 Have backups.

-KGeoTag is a standalone photo geotagging program for the [KDE](https://kde.org/) ecosystem, with the Unix philosophy in mind ("do one thing and do it well").
+KGeoTag is a Free/Libre Open Source photo geotagging program.
+It's written in C++/[Qt](https://www.qt.io/) and uses the [KDE Frameworks](https://api.kde.org/frameworks/).
+It's published under the terms of the [GNU General Public License (GPL)](https://www.gnu.org/licenses/#GPL).

-It shows a map on which geodata stored in [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files can be displayed.
-Using this data, images can be matched with geographic coordinates automatically, either by finding (more or less) exact chronological matches or by interpolating a possible position if no exact match can be found.
-Additionally, coordinates can be set or corrected manually by dragging and dropping images on the map directly, which also can be done without additional geodata.
+The program shows a map on which geodata stored in the [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) format can be displayed.
+Using this data, images can be matched with geographic coordinates automatically, either by finding (more or less) exact chronological matches, or by interpolating a likely position if no exact match can be found.\
+Additionally, coordinates can be set or corrected manually by dragging and dropping images on the map directly.
+This also can be done without loading any geodata.

+If the images' dates have a time shift due to the camera's clock being not exactly in sync with the GPS data (which is assumed to be correct), a deviation can be set and will be considered when searching for matches.

-Finally, the assigned coordinates can be saven in the image's [Exif](https://en.wikipedia.org/wiki/Exif) header, making them persistent and accessible for other applications.
+Finally, the assigned coordinates can be saved in the images' [Exif](https://en.wikipedia.org/wiki/Exif) header, making them persistent and also accessible for other applications.\

-The program uses the [Qt framework](https://www.qt.io/), [Marble](https://marble.kde.org/) for the map view and [libkexiv2](https://invent.kde.org/graphics/libkexiv2) for image metadata reading and writing.
+If a time drift has been identified and a deviation has been given, the images' dates and times also can be fixed whilst saving.